-Previously the Excellence in Civic Engagement Undergraduate Award, Morgridge Center for Public Service will be naming their Excellence in Civic Engagement Undergraduate Award after Senator Fred Risser.
+Previously the Excellence in Civic Engagement Undergraduate Award, the Morgridge Center for Public Service has named the Excellence in Civic Engagement Undergraduate Award after Senator Fred Risser.

 The Fred Risser Excellence in Civic Engagement Undergraduate Award will recognize an undergraduate student who has made civic engagement integral to their college experience.

 Senator Risser has concluded an extraordinary career in elected office here in Wisconsin.
 It’s safe to say that without your leadership on the State Building Commission dating back as far as 1960, the UW–Madison campus would not be what it is today.